angeloxx/homebridge-myhome/README.md

 * MHOutlet: Standard (not-Lighting) Relay, address is B/A/PL (eg. 0/1/10)
 * MHBlind: Standard Automation Relay (eg. F411, I need to check the F401), address is B/A/PL (eg. 0/1/10)
   * this device defines another property called "time" that defines the configured "stop time" in seconds; using this property the driver can evaluate the current position of the blind
+* MHBlindAdvanced: Advanced version of standard Blind (eg. F401 that manages internally the current position), address is B/A/PL (eg. 0/1/10)
 * MHContactSensor: Dry Contact sensor (eg. 3477 or some burgalarm sensors), address range is 1-201
 * MHPowerMeter: (WILL BE SUPPORTED)
 * MHAlarm: (WILL BE SUPPORTED)